-Prevenar 20 clinical trials in infants, children, and adolescents
+Prevenar 20 clinical trials in infants, children and adolescents

 Immunogenicity was assessed by serotype-specific IgG response rates (the proportion of participants meeting the serotype-specific IgG level of $\geq 0.35 \ \mu g/mL$ or equivalent assay-specific value) and IgG GMCs at 1 month following the primary series and 1 month following the toddler dose.
 OPA GMTs were also measured 1 month following the primary series and following the toddler dose.
-The predefined concentration corresponding to

-0.35 μg/mL in the WHO enzyme-linked immunosorbent assay (ELISA) (or equivalent assayspecific threshold value) is only applicable at the population level and cannot be used to predict individual or serotype-specific protection against invasive pneumococcal disease (IPD).
+The predefined concentration corresponding to 0.35 $\mu g/mL$ in the WHO ELISA (or equivalent assay-specific threshold value) is only applicable at the population level and cannot be used to predict individual or serotype-specific protection against IPD.
 No correlate of protection exists for pneumonia and acute otitis media (AOM).